markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

     it can be easily replicated.
 * **Very low bandwidth requirements**
-    Reticulum should be able to function reliably over links with a transmission capacity as low as *1,000 bps*.
+    Reticulum should be able to function reliably over links with a transmission capacity as low as *500 bps*.
 * **Encryption by default**
-    Reticulum must use encryption by default where possible and applicable.
+    Reticulum must use strong encryption by default for all communication.
+* **Initiator Anonymity**
+    It must be possible to communicate over a Reticulum network without revealing any identifying information about oneself.
 * **Unlicensed use**
     Reticulum shall be functional over physical communication mediums that do not require any form of license to use.
 Reticulum must be designed in a way, so it is usable over ISM radio